saildart/remix/README.md

 done
         chown bgb:bgb /e1 /f1 /g1       \# user access for copy commands
 ```
+# Practical copy of time-capsule on SD chip
+  The chip labeled **flat_DART_data8** has one GNU/Linux ext4 partition with the 85 Gigabyte input file for remix.

-# For excessive purity of the SAILDART archive byte vector
+# Optional excessive purity of the SAILDART archive byte vector
        Avoid PARTITION table
        Avoid FILE SYSTEM
        Copy **flat_DART_data8** to SD without file system or partition table